 Harvest Aid Options For Pulses

 *This chart is intended as a guide only.
-Consult product label prior to use for final detailed instructions.
-Some product and crops may have market access concerns.
+Consult the product label prior to use for final detailed instructions.
+Some products and crops may have market access concerns.
 See keepingitclean.ca prior to use.

 Staging Pre-Harvest Applications of Herbicides